GSA/innovation.gov/leadership-meetings/mission-vision.md

 10. Innovation is not a one-size-fits all approach--can be small or big; Systemic change is long and slow; Innovation is a bit squishy; innovation thinking freely on how we get from A to Z, no rigid thinking.
 (2)
 11. Holding people accountable for innovating (1)
 12. Future planning

+## Principles Long Form
+1. Think holistically: from the beginning, focus on problems as well as the measureable outcomes you hope to achieve.
+Think like an entrepreneur: constantly seek out problems to be solved, and focus on outcomes that you can measure.
+Get to the true heart of the problem you’re trying to solve and start building a solution.

+2. Evaluate our return on investment and let data drive decision making Once you’ve identified your measurable outcomes, monitor progress and make the case for continued innovation.
+Quantitative and qualitative data should be used in future decisions.

+3. Identify and use new methods that deliver more effective and efficient results Think freely about how to get from point A to point Z--don’t accept the status quo.
+Don’t believe “that’s the way we’ve always done things”.
+Question your methods and think about how you can do your work better.

+4. Improve and learn continuously, embrace change and be flexible Believe that things can always get better and YOU can always get better.
+Seek feedback, embrace the inevitable change and be like Gumby.

+5. Embrace all forms of diversity, be inclusive and fair The best ideas don’t come from just ourselves, but from a collection of other’s ideas that make for a better “big” idea.
+Everyone should have a voice and be heard.
+Make an equitable environment for all.

+6. Collaborate with partners inside and outside government We are all more connected than ever before, and government cannot solve its problems alone.
+Work with other agencies, teams and organizations to accomplish your mission.

+7. Foster a culture of communications and sharing
+Tell your stories openly: stories of success and failure.
+Foster two-way communication whenever possible with your stakeholders.
+Share information and thoughts freely.

+8. Keep the customer at the center of your design
+Take the time to define and understand the customer you’re trying to reach.
+Measure your customer’s journey through your program, project, product, or initiative and always seek to improve the customer experience.

+9. Bias towards prototyping and experimentation; being okay with failure Create quick, low-barrier experiments to test out various assumptions about the way forward in a smart way.
+Measure results, and improve.
+Fail in small increments, learn, and incorporate insights to make a better end product.

+10. Innovation is not a one-size-fits-all approach.
+Innovation and creativity is a messy process and is not the same every time.
+Innovations can be small an impactful, and systemic change is long and slow.
+Be deliberate about the kinds of innovations you want to do.
+Learn from others, but forge your own path.

+11. Everyone is held accountable for innovating
+Create incentives and a sense of urgency for government employees to innovate, encourage government and the public alike to collaborate towards meaningful solutions.
+Don’t place roadblocks in place to slow down progress.